realh/gwebgl/README.md

 set the environment variable `GDK_DEBUG=gl-gles`.
 This works in Arch Linux, but I haven't tried other distros.

-The demos are supposed to simply use gl.clear to make the window background black.
-I was planning on something more interesting, but I want to try to fix the GTK4/gjs issue first.
-The C demo works as expected, the gjs demo fails to change the background colour from GTK's default when run with GTK4.
+The demos currently simply use gl.clear to make the window background black.
+The C demo is a leftover from early debugging, and the gjs demo will be developed into something more interesting.

 The gjs demo can be run via the `rundemo.sh` script.
 To use GTK3 instead of GTK4 change the 4 to 3 on the first line of `demo.js`.

-To compile and run the C
-demo from the source directory without installing:
+To compile and run the C demo from the source directory without installing:

 ```
 gcc -o cdemo `pkg-config --cflags --libs gtk4 epoxy` -I./build -L./build -lgwebgl cdemo.c
 GDK_DEBUG=gl-gles,opengl MESA_DEBUG=1 LD_LIBRARY_PATH=./build ./cdemo
 ```
 For GTK3 change the `gtk4` above to `gtk+-3.0`.

+# How the constants are modelled

+The generated C code for classes that include property constants in WebGL stores them in hash tables which are available via static methods.
+The JS wrappers read these tables and add properties to the class prototypes.
+This is the simplest way and reasonably efficient at run-time after the classes have been defined.
+Conventional GObject properties don't work here because gjs doesn't support them with upper case names.

 ## License